 Who would have thought that Palma turned into one of the cities with the most lively coffee scene in Europe.
 Just a decade ago there was but one coffee shop that served specialty coffee.
 Today, there are numerous cafés and even roasters on Mallorca.
 Time to update my choice of best specialty coffee in Palma and introduce you to my recent Top 10 Cafés.

 Undoubtedly, La Molienda was the pioneer here.
 Toni and Miquel started with the tiniest coffee shop in Palma.
 They began small but they always dreamed big.
-Meanwhile, La Molienda got two cafés and is about to open a third one.
+Meanwhile, La Molienda got two cafés and recently open a third one.
 And they became a roaster with its own brand La Base.
 La Molienda offers healthy vegetarian snacks and freshly squeezed juices, all made from regional and ecologic products.
 Here’s where you get the best avocado sandwich with poached egg.
 My favorite place is the terrace on Bisbe.

 My favorite specialty coffee place for lunch is Café Riutort.
 Joanaina and Albert created one of the most beautiful cafés, an urban style reminiscent of Berlin or Barcelona.
 I love the relaxed atmosphere and the vegetarian menu.
 It is not only called formula, it truly is a formula for happiness.
 Make sure to leave some space for dessert.
 For me the delicious cookies at Riutort not only are the perfect match for a café solo but simply heavenly.